maxusify/maxusify/README.md

 # Welcome, fellow visitor! 👋

-My name is Michał - just a curious guy with huge interest in programming and IT in general.
-Currently, working on some personal projects and learning new stuff!
+Hi there!
+Welcome to my GitHub profile!
+I'm a software developer with a passion for building elegant, efficient, and scalable solutions.
+My experience spans across various domains, including web development and game development.
+I love working with open-source technologies and collaborating with other developers to build innovative solutions.

 **What I love:**
-- All things related to coding and making software
+- Linux and Rust
-- Making efficient things
+- Making efficient software
-- Learn how to make them even more efficient in every way possible
+- Learning new and exotic technologies

 **Currently gaining knowledge about:**
-- Rust
+- Advanced Rust stuff and its libraries
-- Frontend: React, NextJS, Angular
-- Backend: Axum, Express
-- Styling: Sass, TailwindCSS
-- Design: Figma
-- Working as a team
+- React good practices
+- Making backend and APIs
+- Game development stuff

-**What I would like to learn:**
+**What I am working on right now?**
-- Cybersecurity
-- Serverless technologies
+- Starbound clone game but following my vision (Bevy Engine with Rust)
+- Sideshooter in Space with focus on audio-visual effects (Godot Engine 4.x)
+- Personal website (Astro, TailwindCSS, Vercel)